thomasmarkiewicz/bs/README.md

 # Body Sculpting

 My hope is that one day this free and open-source mobile app will become a viable alternative for keeping track of all of your workouts.
+You can help to make this a reality by sponsoring this development on github (find the `Sponsor` button on [here](https://github.com/thomasmarkiewicz/bodysculpting)).

 I would love for it to be capable of keeping track of the following activities:

 - many different **weight lifting** programs
 - triathlon (**swimming, biking, running**)